johanzi/GOMAP_maize_B73_NAM5/README.md

 Although the GOMAP manual recommends running the pipeline on a high-performance cluster (HPC) due to high computational requirements, I ran the pipeline locally, and it took my workstation (10 quad-core processors of 2,2 GHz each) about one month to complete the annotation.
 Here I describe the GOMAP annotation pipeline I used and how I processed the output in R to perform GO enrichment analyses.

+In addition, the group of Carolyn Lawrence-Dill at Iowa State University published the GOMAP annotation for all 26 NAM founders in [Fattel et al., 2024](https://bmcresnotes.biomedcentral.com/articles/10.1186/s13104-023-06668-6#Sec3).
+Their B73 NAM5 annotation contains 455,527 annotations, compared to 493,310 for me.
+This difference is likely due to the fact that they used only the longest transcript for each gene (ending up with 39,756 peptide sequences to analyze compared 72,539 for me).
+This step halved the number of sequence processed and therefore the computing time but 37,783 (493,310-455,527) annotations were lost.
+I would therefore recommend to compare both annotations and decide for yourself.
+The gaf file for their annotation can be downloaded [here](https://datacommons.cyverse.org/browse/iplant/home/shared/commons_repo/curated/Carolyn_Lawrence_Dill_GOMAP_Maize_MaizeGDB_B73_NAM_5.0_October_2022_v2.r1/1_GOMAP-output).

+One additional value of this repository is that it provides a detailed protocol on how to perform GO term enrichment analysis using GOMAP output and the R package clusterProfiler.

 # Software

 * UNIX-based computer with a decent amount of RAM and cores (mine had 10 quad-core processors (40 cores) of 2.2 GHz each, 63 Gb of RAM, 4 Gb GPU, OS Linux Mint 19.1 Cinnamon)